Jonah Wittkamper: Prior to NEXUS

 Before co-founding NEXUS, Wittkamper served in various roles that focused on impacting and inspiring youth leaders across the world.
 Beginning in 2000, Wittkamper co-founded the Global Youth Action Network (GYAN).
 Through the help of Wittkamper, GYAN reinforced the participation of youth in global decision-making.
 Wittkamper served as the Chief Technology Officer and opened the South American Regional Office, which he ran until 2006.
 Soon, GYAN merged with TakingITGlobal, as mentioned previously.
 TakingITGlobal quickly became the largest Internet site dedicated to the empowerment of young leaders, receiving almost 2 million hits every day.

 Family

-Jonah Wittkamper is a grandson of Will Wittkamper, a former steward of Koinonia Farm, the inter-racial Christian intentional community in Americus, Georgia, that inspired the creation of Habitat for Humanity.
+Jonah Wittkamper is the grandson of Will Wittkamper, a former steward of Koinonia Farm.
+This is the inter-racial Christian intentional community in Americus, Georgia, that inspired the creation of Habitat for Humanity.
 The Wittkamper family is profiled in the book Class of 65.
 Wittkamper is also a grand-nephew of George S. Vest, former Director General of the US Foreign Service.